mazin208/Lectures-zayt/README.md

 To install the required libraries, you can run:

-`pip install openai-whisper
+`pip install -r requirements.txt `
-transformers python-docx`

 ## Usage
 To run the script, use the following command: